arthurWeyna/pathapouf/README.md

 The general idea behind this tool is to evaluate the likelihood of all possible combinations of haplome numbers up to a maximum number per subpopulation.
 Then, one can find out the most probable haplome number combination directly, or look at the most probable haplome number for any subpopulation independently, by summing likelihoods over combinations that support each possible number.

 The analysis is meant to be applied to per-allele read counts (i.e. alleles coverage) at a number of polymorphic sites, as can typically be obtained from NGS reads alignments.
-Importantly, the analysis also needs pre-acquired and independent estimates of allele frequencies in each subpopulation for each site.
+Importantly, the analysis also needs independent pre-acquired estimates of allele frequencies in each subpopulation.

 ## Underlying model
 Assume that by sequencing a given genetic pool, per-allele read counts were obtained for $L$ sites and arranged into a set $X$, where each element $X_{i}$ gives per-allele read counts at site $i$.
 Letting $A_{i}$ be the number of possible alleles at site $i$, that is: